linyife/linyife.github.io/awards.md

 ## Scholarships

+- 2025: The Okamatsu Scholarship, Peking University (¥5000)
 - 2024: The Third Prize Scholarship, Peking University (¥5000)
 - 2024: Scholarship for the short communication program to the University of Manchester (for 10 students), College of Environmental Sciences and Engineering, Peking University (¥10000)
 - 2023: Zheng Geru Outstanding Student Scholarship, Peking University (¥10000)